sea-otters-2017/phase-3-review/part-2/README.md

 ### User Stories

 **Current Site**.
 The application is a simple site where users can write posts.
-If a user wanted to write a post, here's the process.
+If a user wants to write a post, here's the process.

 1. User visits the site root.
 2. User clicks on the "Share Your Thoughts" link.